 How can housing associations increase resident engagement through personalised communications?

-With the National Housing Federation (NHF) recently unveiling plans to improve the relationship between housing associations and tenants, there has never been a better time for associations to review their communications.
+With the National Housing Federation (NHF) recently unveiling plans to improve the relationship between housing associations and tenants, there has never been a better time for associations to review their communications strategy to ensure they’re doing everything they can to increase engagement with their residents.

 With that in mind, in our latest blog Josh Armstrong from our Public Sector sales team discusses the reasons why housing associations should make their customer communications more engaging.